alphagov/govwifi-frontend/README.md

 ## How it pieces together

-This projects has 2 main components; the RADIUS server, and the healthcheck service.
+This project has 2 main components; the RADIUS server, and the healthcheck service.

 This RADIUS server is restarted daily by a separate app, the [Safe Restarter][safe-restarter].